EvolutionaryMechanics/Goldstein-Pollock-2017/README.md

     Simulate.tar - Source code for evolutionary simulations written in Java

-    Simulate.jar file
+    Simulate.jar - compiled files

+    ParameterList - typical file containing simulation parameters

+    pdbfiles.tar - list of (somewhat edited) pdb files used as the native structure and structures representing unfolded state

-Note that this program requires access to:
+Note that this program requires access to the following files:

+    ParameterList

+    Sequences (optional - contains a list of sequences that have reasonable stabilities)

+    pdbfiles - location is specified in ParameterList